CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 All that is the reason why using dynamically linked frameworks for internal development is the way to go.
 However, working with static libraries is unfortunately inevitable especially when working with 3rd party libraries.
 Big companies like Google, Microsoft or Amazon are using static libraries for distributing their SDKs.
 For example: `GoogleMaps`, `GooglePlaces`, `Firebase`, `MSAppCenter` and all subset of those SDKs are linked statically.

 When using 3rd party dependency manager like Cocoapods for linking one static library attached to more than one project (App and Framework) it would fail the installation with `target has transitive dependencies that include static binaries`.

+Let's have a look how to link such static library into a dynamically linked SDK.

 ## Exposing static 3rd party library